inflatebot/chatterbox-TTS-cli-api/README.md

 ## Known issues

-- Some words (such as those ending in `'` like `beggin'`) have broken pronunciation.
+- Some words involving `'` (such as those ending in `'` like `beggin'`) have broken pronunciation.
 There may be a way to expand contractions like those so the model will read them properly.
 - Names that follow a quote without a space (like `"Ulth`) will sometimes have broken pronunciation.
 - Clone voices can be unstable across many segments if unfamiliar to the model.
 (Switching from a US English to UK English interpretation if it can't decide).
+- (Mostly only an issue with custom clone voices) The segment retry can cause a bit of a traffic jam.
+If it has to retry a segment on a slow gpu, there may be a break in streaming output with SillyTavern.
+It *will* eventually continue, but there can be a pause while it tries to catch up.
+This is especially confusing in SillyTavern since there is no indicator that voice is being generated.
+It can appear like the request has failed, even though it is still generating.

 ---
 ## Original Readme (partial)